UH3 Project: Pragmatic Trial of Higher vs. Lower Serum Phosphate Targets in Patients Undergoing Hemodialysis (HiLo)

 NIH Institute Providing Oversight: National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)

 The HiLo Demonstration Project plans to address these clinically important questions in a large, pragmatic, cluster-randomized trial that will compare the effects of liberalizing the serum phosphate target (“Hi”) versus maintaining aggressive phosphate control (“Lo”) for patients receiving treatment with maintenance hemodialysis.
-HiLo will be embedded in the clinical care delivery of 3 U.S. dialysis organizations involving large, mid-size, and regional dialysis providers.
+HiLo will be embedded in the clinical care delivery of 2 U.S. dialysis provider organizations.
 Pragmatic aspects of HiLo include using an electronic approach to obtain patient-level consent, testing the intervention under real-world conditions, and providing a precedent for a non-mortality primary endpoint in ESRD trials.